 2. You have no plan at all.

-This would seem to go without saying, but it is the #1 reason why you will fail when it comes to getting out of debt.
+It seems that this should go without say.
+However, it is the #1 reason why you will fail when it comes to getting out of debt.

 The same is true with debt.
-You need to create an action plan including your debts to pay, budget and then a plan of action to attack the debts.
-Once you have a plan, post it where you can see it (every day) so you don’t forget what you need to do to reach your goal.
+You need to create an action plan including your debts to pay, budget and then a plan of action to attack them.
+Once you have a plan, post it where you can see it (every day), so you don’t forget what you need to do to reach your goal.

 3. You don’t have a budget.